nubenetes/awesome-kubernetes/docs/managed-kubernetes-in-public-cloud.md

 - [==mehighlow.medium.com: Hardened-AKS/Secrets==](https://mehighlow.medium.com/hardened-aks-secrets-82351c43eac4) Commonly, an application requires access to data and, usually, such access must be restricted.
 So, you need to provide your pod/deployment/replicaSet/DaemonSet with secrets.
 Learn how you can do so in AKS
 - [returngis.net: Desescalar nodos de AKS apagando las máquinas en lugar de eliminarlas](https://www.returngis.net/2022/04/desescalar-nodos-de-aks-apagando-las-maquinas-en-lugar-de-eliminarlas/)
 - [dev.to/javiermarasco: HTTPs with Ingress controller, cert-manager and DuckDNS (in AKS/Kubernetes)](https://dev.to/javiermarasco/https-with-ingress-controller-cert-manager-and-duckdns-in-akskubernetes-2jd1)
+- [==dev.to: Implement Azure AD Workload Identity on AKS with terraform==](https://dev.to/maxx_don/implement-azure-ad-workload-identity-on-aks-with-terraform-3oho) **Azure AD workload identity is designed to associate a pod with an identity in Azure Active Directory so that you can grant permissions to access another resource (i.e. a storage account or an Azure SQL Database)**

 ## GKE Google Kubernetes Engine
 - [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine)